 5. Buy tickets in advance to popular activities

-Prior to June 2018, Airbnb and was an unregulated homestay service in Japan.
+Prior to June 2018, Airbnb and their counterparts were unregulated homestay services in Japan.
 Also known as minpaku, these rentals caused an overwhelming number of issues from noisy and inconsiderate tourists returning to their Airbnb in the wee hours and upsetting local residents, to driving up long-term rental prices for locals.

 Although legal if hosts can present their minpaku licence, for ethical reasons I personally do not recommend Airbnb in Japan.
-Although there are some exceptions to this, the safer option is reputable hotels, hostels and traditional accommodation options such as ryokan (traditional Japanese inn), minshuku (guest house) and shukubo (temple lodging), but of course the choice is up to you.
+Although there are some exceptions to this (especially in rural areas where accommodation options are limited), the safer option is reputable hotels, hostels and regulated traditional accommodation options such as ryokan (traditional Japanese inn), minshuku (guest house) and shukubo (temple lodging), but of course the choice is up to you.

 In terms of clothing, temperatures across the country are generally more pleasant during the spring and autumn months, summer can be quite warm with bouts of rain and snow can be expected in winter.
 It’s a good idea to wear layers if you’re visiting alpine regions of Japan because the days may be warm during summer but can get quite cool by night.

 TIP: My detailed guide to what to pack for Japan has all your essentials covered, including visa (if required), the MySOS app & Visit Japan Web service, what to wear, plus what NOT to wear to better “blend in” – save the packing checklist for reference later!